michaellihs/rocketchat-notification-resource/README.md

     127.0.0.1       chat.dev.localhost concourse.dev.localhost
     ```

-3. `cd` into the `dev/rocket-chat` directory and use the provided shell script to spin up RocketChat
+3. `cd` into the `dev` directory and use the provided shell script to spin up RocketChat

     ```
-    cd dev/rocket-chat
+    cd dev
-    ./rocketchat-up.sh
+    ./concourse-up.sh
     ```

-4. After a while the RocketChat URL should open up in your browser.
+4. After a while, RocketChat should open up in your browser.
 You can login with user `admin` password `admin`
 5. Provide some organization information and you are good to go.
-6. `cd` into the `dev/concourse` directory and use the provided shell script to spin up Concourse

-    ```
-    cd dev/concourse
-    ./concourse-up.sh
-    ```

-7. After a while, Concourse should open up in your browser.
+6. After a while, Concourse should open up in your browser.
 You can login to Concourse with user `test` and password `test`

 > **Warning**: For convenience, this repository comes with a set of default keys used by Concourse.
 Make sure to re-create those keys if you want to run Concourse in a more production setup.